-A synopsis of the outcome of a small pilot study conducted at the University of Salford in 2010, which explored the use of essential oils (without massage) for stress and related conditions.
+A synopsis of the outcome of a small pilot study conducted at the University of Salford in 2010, exploring the use of essential oils (without massage) for stress and related conditions.

 Heather Dawn Godfrey PGCE, BSc., FIFA, MFHT